cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > - Design the transactions so SELECTs read the minimum number of tuples required to implement the business logic
 > - Use indexes, particularly covering indexes
 > - Contention is handled at the KV layer - think about conflicts at the level of keys

+> ✅ **If conflicts in a multi-statement transaction are unavoidable - use pessimistic locking**
+>
+> - The client side `40001` retires can be avoided by using pessimistic locking early in a transaction.
+Acquiring an early lock on a read with  `SELECT … FOR UPDATE` (SFU) eliminates an opportunity for read invalidation (and a costly retry) later.
+> - While SFU can prevent serializable conflicts by locking early, this technique can also be counterproductive if the lock has a large scope, thus creating more contention.
+As a rule of thumb - if using SFU, only lock the key(s) that will be subsequently updated in the same transaction.
+Otherwise avoid SFU, or it may create more locks than necessary.
+> - SFU is effectively a simple-to-implement trade-off of the "expensive" client side `40001` retires for more efficient waits on a lock.
+While this technique may lessen the impact of isolation conflicts on the workload performance, it does not eliminate the existing contention.
+It merely replaces the isolation conflicts with locking conflicts that are, as discussed earlier, resolved more efficiently.
+> - Only transaction refactoring that eliminates contention by design is a true *solution* for this contention problem.